jasperw1996/ambd_sdk_GW018-DM/README.md

   port: tcp://<your-gateway-ip>:80
   rtscts: true
 ```
 Start the Zigbee2MQTT addon – and it will try to connect to your gateway.
-For me, this is working in ~50% of all cases.
-Sometimes I get this error:
+For me, this is working pretty stable now.
+If you get an error like this, wait a few seconds, restart the addon and try again until it's working :)
 ```
 [2024-07-31 15:33:25] error: 	zh:ezsp:uart: --> Error: Error: {"sequence":-1} after 10000ms
 Error: Failure to connect